 For this recipe you’ll need: active dry yeast, sugar, salt, all purpose flour, cornmeal, water

+Well now you can!
+These easy baguettes are finished in less than an hour and once you’ve made them once or twice you’ll be able to toss them together and bake them in about 30 minutes!
 I am not lying.
 Homemade, from scratch (non of that semi-homemade stuff) baguettes that you can make start to finish in about 30 minutes.

 I didn’t believe it but I was short on fillers for dinner and decided to make garlic bread.
 There was just one problem — no baguette.
 You know what dinner filler is.
 It’s the cheap stuff you use to fill up teenagers after they have consumed everything else on the table.
 For my family that means bread, rolls, biscuits, muffins, and anything else that will keep my boys from eyeing the dogs hungrily.